Skip to main content

 2000 to 2009

 In the new millennium, lenders provided subprime mortgages to relatively riskier borrowers, causing the housing bubble to inflate.
-This bubble burst when variable interest rates shifted, the new monthly payments came due and could not be paid.
-The result was in the subprime mortgage crisis.
+This bubble burst when variable interest rates shifted, and the new monthly payments came due but could not be paid.
+The result was the subprime mortgage crisis.
 Stock markets and unemployment took significant downturns, and millions of people lost their homes.

 In the grand scheme of things, this period can be considered one of recovery.
 Mortgage rates generally decreased while home prices and values increased.
 However, even the popular choices of mortgage terms remained during the economic conditions that followed the Great Recession.

-Here’s a brief view of average 30-year fixed-rate mortgage rates since 1971:
+According to data from Freddie Mac, here’s a brief view of the average range of 30-year fixed-rate mortgage interest rates since 1971:mortgage-rates-freddie-macmortgage-rates-freddie-mac

 When federal interest rates increase, there’s an effect on lenders and the mortgage rates they offer.
 The exact effect on the housing market can vary, but interest rates affect mortgage payments.
 Historically, higher rates make borrowing more expensive and sometimes lower borrowing demand.
 Meanwhile, lower mortgage rates can increase demand.